abpprkonsalting/llaVideoRecorder/README.md

 General description
 =======================

-This is an angularjs directive designed as part of a more general system for recording short videos related to sport events (gols, red card, yellow cards, faults, etc.)
+This is an angularjs directive designed as part of a more general system for recording short videos related to sport events (in football: gols, red card, yellow cards, faults, etc.)

-The idea is to give the user the opportunity to capture those events with the minimum lost of time in the process, as he/she is following the action with the phone; yet provide the possibility to choose a back "start moment" the saving of the video.
+The idea is to give the user the opportunity to capture those events with the minimum lost of time in the process, as he is recording the actions in the field, following it with it's phone.

-It was part of a project for implementing a social network for sports (currently active as of July 2024).
+When the event happens and the user decides to record it (touching the screen), he is given the possibility to choose a back "start moment" from which save the video.
+Those "start" moments are at specific intervals of time (tipically 3s), so the video could be "from" 3s, 6s, 9s, an so on backward.

 The directive is used in the following way: